kaben/webapp-boilerplates/README.md

 In my own version of the boilerplate, I've isolated the forms and models from the views, and the Blueprints from the main web application.
-Since concerns are more-sucessfully separated, unit testing is easier, and my boilerplate should make for more reliable web apps.
+Since concerns are separated, unit testing is easier, and my boilerplate should make for more reliable web apps.